Stuffed Sweet Onions with Bacon

-This unique side dish is perfect to serve alongside grilled steak or pork chops.
-Even if you're not an onion fan, the low heat and long cooking time of this dish mellows and sweetens the naturally sharp onion flavors that many dislike.Erin Chilcoat, Smithtown, New York
+This unexpected side dish is perfect to serve alongside grilled steak or pork chops.
+Even if you're not an onion fan, the low heat and long cooking time of this dish mellows and sweetens the sometimes sharp raw onion flavors that many dislike.—Erin Chilcoat, Smithtown, New York

 - 4 medium sweet onions

 - 2 small zucchini, shredded

 - 1 teaspoon dried basil

 - 1 teaspoon dried thyme